hgorledeenn/thomas-frank-spurs/README.md

 I got most of my team performance data from Football-Data.co.uk, a website with season-by-season results for all Premier League games from the 1993/94 season - present.

 Once I had the csvs downloaded, I needed to read them into one dataframe and clean the data.
-My steps were:
+Some of my steps were:

 (1) Filter the full dataset to only games where Tottenham was the home team or the away team
 ```python
 only_tot = all_games[(all_games['HomeTeam'] == 'Tottenham') | (all_games['AwayTeam'] == 'Tottenham')]
 ```

-(2) I used (and learned) the `np.where` function and used it to create a new dataframe that organizes the same stats from a Tottenham-focused view (as opposed to stats being, for instance, "Home Team Shots" and "Away Team Shots", my dataframe had "Tottenham Shots" and "Other Team Shots").
+(2) Learn and use the `np.where` function and used it to create a new dataframe that organizes the same stats from a Tottenham-focused view (as opposed to stats being, for instance, "Home Team Shots" and "Away Team Shots", my dataframe had "Tottenham Shots" and "Other Team Shots").
 A few examples of how I used `np.where` are below:
 ```python
 tottenham['OT'] = np.where(only_tot['HomeTeam'] == 'Tottenham', only_tot['AwayTeam'], only_tot['HomeTeam'])